2019 Fourth of July Celebrations and Fireworks Shows around Hawaii

 Launching from a mobile barge in Kailua Bay, this East Side event has more than just fireworks.
 Also included is a twilight acrobatic air show at 5:45 p.m., featuring the Flying Leathernecks, a nonprofit skydiving group.
 Visit kailuafireworks.net for more details.

 Fourth of July Concert & Fireworks at Hukilau Marketplace

 Festivities start early at the Hukilau Marketplace in the Polynesian Cultural Center.
-Musicians such as Josh Tatofi, Kapena and Kekoa Kane will provide the soundtrack to this wild event, which also has bounce houses, mechanical bulls and an obstacle course.
+Musicians such as Josh Tatofi, Rebel Souljaz and Tongah Sisters will provide the soundtrack to this wild event, which also has carnival games put on by Kahuku Project Grad, as well as a variety of food options like plate lunches and deep-fried Twinkies.
 Fireworks start at 9 p.m., put on by the New York-based fireworks company, Grucci.
 55-370 Kamehameha Highway, hukilaumarketplace.com.